COVID-19 Shoot Guidelines

 ● Covid-19 can also survive on a variety of surfaces for different timespans and be transmitted to another individual from contact with them.

-The purpose of social (2m)-distancing and PPE is to break the transmission cycle of the virus and reduce the risk of infection.
-We should operate on the basis that we could all be potential carriers and must adhere to the safety principles to minimise risk.
+The purpose of social (2m)-distancing and face coverings/PPE is to break the transmission cycle of the virus and reduce the risk of infection.
+We should operate on the basis that we could all be asymptomatic carriers and must adhere to the safety principles to minimise risk.

 Therefore, the following essential rules should be adhered to by everyone:

-● Wash your hands for 20 secs with soap and warm or hot water or use hand sanitiser for at least 30 seconds regularly.
+● Wash your hands regularly for 20 secs with soap and water or hand sanitiser.
 Alcohol-based sanitisers should contain at least 60% alcohol.

 ● Cough and sneeze in the crook of your arm or into a tissue and bin it immediately.